airbytehq/airbyte/docs/contributing-to-airbyte/updating-documentation.md

 3. Modify the documentation.
 4. Create a pull request

+### Sidebar updates
+To edit the sidebar you must [edit this JSON in this Javascript file](https://github.com/airbytehq/airbyte/blob/master/docusaurus/sidebars.js).

 ### Testing Changes
 * You can run a copy of the website locally to test how your changes will look in production
 * This is not necessary for smaller changes, but is suggested for large changes and **any** change to the sidebar, as the JSON will blow up if we misplace a comma.